Admission Volunteers (OVAL)

 Information Session Volunteer

-Volunteers assist admission staff with regional events designed to provide information about Stanford to prospective students and their families.
-Duties can include: helping to secure or prepare a venue; meeting, greeting and checking in participants; mingling and answering questions.
+Volunteers assist admission officers with regional events designed to provide information about Stanford to prospective students and their families.
+Duties may include: helping prepare a venue; meeting, greeting and checking in participants; mingling and answering questions, and generally serving as regional ambassadors for Stanford.Updated on June 5, 2019 9:03 AM